aptech/docs/docs/CR-printfmt.rst

 ----------------
 .. function:: printfmt(x, mask)

-    :param x:
+    :param x: matrix which is to be printed
-    :type x: NxK matrix which is to be printed
+    :type x: NxK matrix

-    :param mask: 1 if x is numeric or 0 if x is character.
+    :param mask: 1 if *x* is numeric or 0 if *x* is character.

         - or -

         1xK vector of 1's and 0's.

-        The corresponding column of x will be printed as numeric where  mask = 1 and as character where  mask = 0.
+        The corresponding column of *x* will be printed as numeric where :math:`mask = 1` and as character where :math:`mask = 0`.
     :type mask: scalar

     :returns: y (*scalar*), 1 if the function is successful and 0 if it fails.